Anchick/OpenLANE_SKY130/README.md

 ## Day 2
 The focus of this day was on floorplan and placement steps of the flow.

-Florrplan stage is required to place pins and non-standart cells on an area of a die.
+Floorplan stage is required to place pins and non-standart cells on an area of a die.

 `run_floorplan` is a command to run this stage.
 Additional switches can be used to customize the floorplan strategy, such as pin allocation.